 How to Choose the Right Pair of Trekking Poles:

-If you're ready to commit to buying a pair of trekking poles, below are a few specs and details to pay attention to.
-The list is in order of the most important characteristics to consider.
+If you're ready to buy a pair, below are a few specs and details to pay attention to:

-As lightweight backpackers, the weight of trekking poles has to be at the top of the list of considerations.
-The lighter the better!
-Remember, you will be picking these poles up and down hundreds (or thousands) of times during your hike/backpack and weight will be important.
-Each of these will be discussed more thoroughly below.
+As lightweight backpackers, the weight of trekking poles has to be at the top of our considerations.
+The lighter, the better!
+Remember, you will pick these poles up and down hundreds (or thousands) of times during your hike, and weight will be important.

 -